oroinc/documentation/user_guide/activities_send_email.rst

 View and Process Emails
 -----------------------
-All the emails sent for a record are displayed and can be reached from the *Record Activities* section on the View page:
+All the emails sent for a record are displayed in and can be reached from the *Record Activities* section on the View page:

 .. image:: ./img/activities/send_email_view.png

-You the action icons to
+You can use the action icons to

-- Reply the email: |email_reply|.
-The form similar to the initial *Send Email* form will appear.
+- Reply to the email: |email_reply|.
+A form similar to the initial *Send Email* form will appear.

 - Forward the email: |email_forward|.
-The form similar to the initial *Send Email* form will appear.
+A form similar to the initial *Send Email* form will appear.

-- Define a record in the OroCRM related to the email: |email_context|.
+- Define a record in OroCRM related to the email: |email_context|.

   - The *Add Context Entity* form will appear.

    |email_context_form|

-  - Choose the entity (account, B2B customer, etc.) from the drop-down and choose a specific record from the grid.
+  - Choose the entity (account, B2B customer, etc.) from the drop-down menu and choose a specific record from the grid.

-To see the details, click on the email title or the :guilabel:`+` to the left from it.
+To see the details, click on the email title or on the :guilabel:`+` to the left of it.

 .. image:: ./img/activities/send_email_view_detailed.png